tock/tock/boards/raspberry_pi_pico/README.md

 ## Flashing the kernel

-The kernel can be programmed using a second Raspberry Pi device and OpenOCD.
-OpenOCD needs to be installed on the Regular Raspberry Pi device.
+The Raspberry Pi Pico can be programmed via an SWD connection, which requires the Pico to be connected to a regular Raspberry Pi device that exposes the necessary pins.
+The kernel is transferred to the Raspberry Pi Pico using a [custom version of OpenOCD](https://github.com/raspberrypi/openocd).

 ### Raspberry Pi Setup